Alexhuszagh/rust-lexical/README.md

     <blockquote>This minimizes the use of pre-computed tables, producing significantly smaller binaries.</blockquote>
 - **safe**: &ensp; Require all array indexing to be bounds-checked.
     <blockquote>This is effectively a no-op for number parsers, since they use safe indexing except where indexing without bounds checking can be trivially shown to be correct.
 The number writers frequently use unsafe indexing, since we can easily over-estimate the number of digits in the output due to the fixed-length input.</blockquote>
+- **f16**: &ensp; Add support for numeric conversions to-and-from 16-bit floats.
+    <blockquote>Adds <code>f16</code>, a half-precision IEEE-754 floating-point type, and <code>bf16</code>, the Brain Float 16 type, and numeric conversions to-and-from these floats.
+Note that since these are storage formats, and therefore do not have native arithmetic operations, all conversions are done using an intermediate <code>f32</code>.</blockquote>

 To ensure the safety when bounds checking is disabled, we extensively fuzz the all numeric conversion routines.
 See the [Safety](#safety) section below for more information.